wenge-research/TableEval/README.md

 **Step 1.
 Configure API keys**

-Currently, We only support **OpenAI-compatible API servers**.
+Currently, We support **OpenAI-compatible API servers**.
 Please create or update the [`config/api_config.yaml`](config/api_config.yaml) file with your API settings.
 Ensure your API keys are kept secure and not exposed in public repositories.
 Below is an example configuration:

 ```shell
 gpt-4o-2024-11-20: